 Department mission statement is: To promote safety, strengthen families, and empower people.

-Department is considered a quadruple-combined agency consisting of: Family & Children Services (FCS), Child Support (CSEA), OhioMeansJobs (OMJ), and BenefitsPlus (BP).
+The Department is considered a quadruple-combined agency consisting of: Family & Children Services (FCS), Child Support (CSEA), OhioMeansJobs (OMJ), and BenefitsPlus (BP).

-The FCS division strives to protect our community's most vulnerable citizens, children and senior citizens.
+The FCS division strives to protect our community's most vulnerable citizens: children and senior citizens.
 FCS investigates reports of senior and child abuse, neglect, dependency and exploitation, and in partnership with other local agencies, we find solutions to ensure children and the elderly are in safe, supportive living environments.

 The CSEA division works with individuals and families to ensure children are supported.
 Many factors dictate the requirements necessary to establish and maintain support of children.
-CSEA offers services to ensure the well-being of children is achieved throughout our community.
+The CSEA offers guidance and enforcement to ensure the well-being of children is achieved throughout our community.